-But according to a persistent San Diego legend, some departed bankers just cant seem to lose interest in their former offices specifically those at the downtown Wells Fargo Bank building, formerly the First Interstate Bank building.
+But according to San Diego legend, some departed bankers just cant seem to lose interest in their former offices specifically those at the downtown Wells Fargo Bank building, formerly the First Interstate Bank building.

 In her book Haunted San Diego, author Gail White retells numerous accounts of netherworld beings roaming the 23-story building.

 Witnesses say that they encountered someone resembling a First Interstate banker who had died in the early 1980s only to have him disappear in an instant.
 Most people feel it is a former employee who may have come on desperate times after losing his job at the bank, Ms. White said in a recent interview.

 According to her book, one ghost hunter decided to stage an all-night stakeout on the 12th floor of the building, and was not disappointed.
 In the middle of the night a transparent man approached, and the ghost hunter started taking pictures.
 The ghostly presence soon faded, but the photos included one of part of a man walking down the hall, the book says.

 Experts in parapsychology consider it one of the best pictures of an apparition ever taken, said Ms. White.

 She is not the only one enthusiastic about the ghosts.
 Several of the buildings occupants had much to say about the alleged hauntings.